John W. Springer: Career

 He opened the law firm Springer & Dummer and practiced law in Jacksonville, Illinois for almost a decade.
-During the 50th United States Congress (1887–1889), he represented his district as a clerk of the committee on territories.
-In 1891, he represented his district in the Illinois House of Representatives.
-He practiced law and became involved in the banking industry in Dallas, Texas.
+During the 50th United States Congress (1887–1889), he represented his district as a clerk of the United States House of Representatives Committee on Territories in the national federal capital of Washington, D.C.
+In 1891, he was elected to represent his district in the lower chamber of the Illinois House of Representatives in the General Assembly of Illinois (state legislature) at the Illinois State Capitol in Springfield.
+He later also practiced law and became involved in the banking and finance arena in Dallas, Texas.

-He moved to Denver in 1896.
-Due to the silver issue, Springer left the Democratic Party and was active there in William McKinley's presidential campaign, which involved travel throughout the state.
+He moved to Denver, Colorado in 1896.
+Due to the silver issue and its progressive Democratic candidate William Jennings Bryan (1860-1925), of Omaha, Nebraska.
+Springer then left the Democratic Party and was active there in the opposing Republican Party and future 25th President William McKinley (1843-1901, served 1897-1901), of Canton, Ohio and his presidential candidate "front porch" subdued campaign style in the 1896 presidential and congressional elections, which involved travel throughout the state.
 He was involved in social, business, and political activities locally and across the state.
 He was an owner of Capital National Bank and in 1902 he was the company's president.
 He purchased the Continental building at Lawrence and 16th Street, and established the Continental Trust Company in 1902 with his father-in-law Colonel William E. Hughes.
-He then became the company's vice president.
-In 1909, the company was reorganized and he was president of Continental Trust Company.
-He was treasurer and secretary of the Continental Land and Title Company.
+He then became the trust company's vice president.
+In 1909, the banking company was reorganized and he was made president of the Continental Trust Company.
+He was also treasurer and secretary of the subsidiary Continental Land and Title Company.

-He ran for mayor of Denver against Robert W. Speer in 1904, but was defeated.
-It is claimed that there was fraud in the counting of the ballots and is considered one of the most corrupt elections in Denver's history.
-He was endorsed as a vice-presidential candidate at the state Republican Party convention in 1904.
-He was a candidate for the United States Senate in 1906.
+He ran for the office of Mayor of Denver against Robert W. Speer (1855-1918), three-termed incumbent in 1904, but was defeated in a nationally known controversial election marked by accusations of fraud.
+It was claimed that there was fraud and malpractice in the counting of the ballots and is considered one of the most corrupt municipal elections in Denver's history.
+He was later endorsed that same year as a vice-presidential candidate at the Colorado state Republican Party convention in 1904.
+He was also a candidate for the United States Senate seat from Colorado two years later in 1906 (in the era before 1913 when U.S. Senators were elected by the members of state legislatures).

-He became involved with the Denver Chamber of Commerce, where he served as the vice-president and the director.
-He was the member of a number of civic, political, and professional organizations in Denver and was known for his skills as a public speaker.
+He became involved with the Denver Chamber of Commerce, where he served as the vice-president and a director.
+He was the member of a number of civic, political, and professional organizations in the city of Denver and was known for his skills as a public speaker.